Greengamefire/Mario-Kart-World-Manual-AP/README.md

 Special cup - gold 150cc,

-1 gold trophy from any cup
+1 Gold Trophy From any Cup (Non Repeatable on other CC)

-2 gold trophys from any cup
+2 Gold Trophies From any Cup (Non Repeatable on other CC)

-3 gold trophys from any cup
+3 Gold Trophies From any Cup (Non Repeatable on other CC)

-4 gold trophys from any cup
+4 Gold Trophies From any Cup (Non Repeatable on other CC)

-5 gold trophys from any cup
+5 Gold Trophies From any Cup (Non Repeatable on other CC)

-6 gold trophys from any cup
+6 Gold Trophies From any Cup (Non Repeatable on other CC)

-7 gold trophys from any cup
+7 Gold Trophies From any Cup (Non Repeatable on other CC)

-8 gold trophys from any cup
+8 Gold Trophies From any Cup (Non Repeatable on other CC)

 # Contact-Me